Rule 2.577. Procedures for filing confidential name change records under seal

 (d) Procedure for lodging of petition for name change

-(2) The petitioner must complete and affix to the envelope a completed Confidential Cover Sheet-Name Change Proceeding Under Address Confidentiality Program (Safe at Home) (form NC-400) and in the space under the title and case number mark it "CONDITIONALLY UNDER SEAL."
+(2) If the petitioner is transmitting the petition on paper, the petitioner must complete and affix to the envelope a completed Confidential Cover Sheet-Name Change Proceeding Under Address Confidentiality Program (Safe at Home) (form NC-400) and in the space under the title and case number mark it "CONDITIONALLY UNDER SEAL."
+If the petitioner is transmitting the petition electronically, the first page of the electronic transmission must be a completed Confidential Cover Sheet-Name Change Proceeding Under Address Confidentiality Program (Safe at Home) (form NC-400) with the space under the title and case number marked "CONDITIONALLY UNDER SEAL."

 (4)If the court denies the application to seal, the clerk must return the lodged record to the petitioner and must not place it in the case file unless the petitioner notifies the clerk in writing within 10 days after the order denying the application that the unsealed petition and related papers are to be filed.